Dara Sakor International Airport

+Completion

+Dara Sakor International Airport, located in Botum Sakor District, Koh Kong Province, has an investment of around $200 million (Phase 1) by the Chinese company Union Development Group.
+The project started from 2018 and has been completed by 2024.

-The airport is to serve as the operational base of Lanmei Airlines.
+The airport is built on 218 hectares and has set aside nearly 1,000 hectares for the development of various support projects.

 Controversy

 The airport is strategically positioned, located near Cambodia's largest naval base, Ream Naval Base.

 The airport's 3400 m airstrip is unusually long and can host Chinese military aircraft.
 Based on 'circumstantial evidence,' the US Department of Defense has raised concern that the airport could be used as a PLA Air Force base, however the airport does not have any infrastructure suggesting military use.
 In 2020, the US placed sanctions against the airport's developer, claiming it was built on seized land and citing possible Chinese military use.
 Both Tianjin Union group and the Cambodian government have refuted these claims.